NiladriHazra/Ginie_Public/Readme.md

 ## The main repo is Private

 ## Overview
-Ginie helps users discover movies and TV shows with AI-powered recommendations and a sleek interface built with Expo and React Native.
+>Ginie helps users discover movies and TV shows with AI-powered recommendations and search
+>Search any Scene of a movie by describing and small detail
+>Download youtube, spotify, and terabox files

 ### Powered by locally trained and fine tuned Ginie AI model running on latest Llama 3.5